TheSDK-blocks/spi_master/doc/source/index.rst

-.. myentity documentation master file.
+.. hb_universal documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.